Plenyx/PlenBotLogUploader/README.md

 * uploading arcdps logs to GW2Raidar when set up
 * drag & drop directly to the executable or to the running application itself to quickly upload a log
 * pinging links to Twitch chat with customisable messages
-* pinging links to in Discord (via remote server ping; using my server is in private beta, contact me directly)
+* pinging links to in Discord (via Discord webhooks)
-* custom name for the bot, otherwise "gw2loguploader" is being used
+* custom name for the Twitch chat bot, otherwise "gw2loguploader" is being used
 * update reminder
-* arcdps update auto-updater & reminder
+* arcdps auto-updater & reminder

 ## Future updates
 I plan to finish the following features:
 * remote server ping
   * creating a back server for collecting logs
-  * can be used to further process uploaded logs, like pinging to a Discord server as an example
+  * can be used to further process uploaded logs, statistics, etc.
-    * if you want to use pinging to Discord via my server, contact me directly, it requires manual approval and a "sign" given by me for it to work
+    * if you want to use my server, contact me directly, it requires manual approval and a "authentication token" given by me for it to work
 * *adding additional features based on feedback*
   * I am always looking to provide more features to the users, if you have any ideas of how to improve the uploader, don't be afraid to contact me directly.